cloudnative-pg/github-test/README.md

-# github-test
+# GitHub feature test project

-Repository to test GitHub features
+Repository to test GitHub features like issue templates, before merging them on the official repositories.